 - Do I specialize in the work that’s needed by this client?

 - Why am I taking this project on?
 Is it a commitment I should be making?

-- Why am I adding that project onto my plate?
+- Why am I adding that project to my plate?

 4. Focus your freelance business

-By focusing your brand identity and the type of projects you take on, it’ll make everything much easier for you—from marketing to doing the actual design work.
+By focusing your brand identity and the type of projects you take on, it’ll make everything much easier for you:

 Pick one or two services to specialize in, and only take on work that falls into those categories.
 Then turn down the rest.

 Once you’ve decided on the services you now specialize in, be sure to translate that into your personal brand.